 Rev. Michael Wilson joined us in 1994

-Rev. Joanne Kury, Diaconal Minister, joined us to work with our youth in 1998 and left CUC in June 2013.
+Rev. Joanne Kury, Diaconal Minister, joined us to work with our youth in 1998.

 The Heritage Fund was established and was active in time for the 75th Anniversary in 1997.
 The mission of the Heritage Fund is to ensure that sufficient financial resources will be available to enable the Ministry Of Charleswood United to continue into the future.
 Income earned by the Fund will be made available to support all aspect of the Church’s Ministry, including the costs of maintaining the Church buildings and grounds, community outreach and other programs and services of the Church.